ovh/cds/docs/content/docs/concepts/organization.md

   name: concept_organization
 ---

-Organization represents an organisational group that contains a set of people.
+Organization represents an organizational group that contains a set of people.

 * a project belongs to only one organization, its value is computed based on the groups that have R/W/E permissions on the project.
   * you'll be able to add a group from another organization only with R permission.
 * a group belongs to only one organization.
-You cannot have users from different organizations in the same group
+You cannot have users from different organizations in the same group.

 # Configuration